https://www.deakin.edu.au/__data/assets/image/0020/1260632/19779_Associate-Degree-of-Education_Hero.jpg

 Entry pathways

-On successful completion of the Associate Degree of Education, you may articulate into the Bachelor of Education (Primary) and be eligible for guaranteed entry, subject to meeting the entry requirements of that course*.
+This course is designed to support your pathway into one of Deakin’s undergraduate teaching degrees.
+On successful completion of the Associate Degree of Education, you may articulate into one of the degrees below and be eligible for guaranteed entry, subject to meeting the entry requirements of that course*.

-* All Applicants into E359 Bachelor of Education (Primary) must complete an additional selection tool for non-academic attributes.
+^ All Applicants into a Deakin teaching degree must successfully complete an additional selection tool for non-academic attributes.
 Deakin University is using the Casper assessment tool.
 Casper is an online, video-scenario based situational judgement test, designed to measure non-academic suitability for teaching.

 Contact information